apisec-inc/documentation/docs/oas-ibm-datapower.md

 ### **Connect SwaggerHub with IBM API Connect**

 SwaggerHub connects with IBM API Connect to design and collaborate on the API definition, and then synchronize it with IBM Cloud to create an API Gateway.

-1. SwaggerHub requires an API key
+1. SwaggerHub requires an API key.
-2. From IBM Cloud > create an API key
+2. From IBM Cloud > create an API key.
-3. Copy/download the key and added in SwaggerHub
+3. Copy/download the key and added in SwaggerHub.
-4. In SwaggerHub, synchronize the API definition with IBM API connect
+4. In SwaggerHub, synchronize the API definition with IBM API connect.
-5. Once the APIs are published in IBM Cloud, the APIs will be available for external use
+5. Once the APIs are published in IBM Cloud, the APIs will be available for external use.

 ### **References**